 The provision does not change the system that follows from the Working Environment Act for involvement of the employees and their representatives, including who to involve in various cases.
 Which employee representatives should be involved will depend on the character of the matter, which phase of the activities it regards and who will be affected by the relevant matter.
 This can be the employees' representatives in working environment committees, coordinating working environment committees, joint local working environment committees, works councils, main safety delegates, safety delegates, the employees' organisations and trade union representatives, depending on the individual matter.
 The provisions in the Working Environment Act or regulations under it can also be directed towards special employee representatives.
 It can be natural for the elected employee representatives to involve affected employees or employees with especially relevant competence in handling the matter.
 These will possibly be in addition to the user representatives designated by the employer.
+User representatives can be representatives designated by the employer in accordance with Section 11 of the Management Regulations, cf. the guidelines of that section.
 The parties should agree which matters shall be handled in working environment committees, works councils and any other committees, in the event this is not evident from the Working Environment Act with regulations or the basic agreement.
 In connection with larger organisational changes, the organisation of employee participation should be evaluated and adapted.